MicrosoftDocs/microsoft-salescopilot-docs/articles/more-options.md

 ## View diagnostics data

-You can view the Sales app diagnostics and troubleshooting data, including application versions, session IDs, and other relevant application metadata.
+You can view the Sales agent diagnostics and troubleshooting data, including application versions, session IDs, and other relevant application metadata.
 This data is helpful when working with technical support.

-1. Open the Sales app.
+1. Open the Sales agent.

 1. Select **Options** (**...**) in the upper-right corner, and then select **Diagnostics**.